Ageism in the Workplace | FranchiseCoach

 Age Discrimination Laws and the Legal Landscape

-The Age Discrimination in Employment Act (ADEA), which became effective in 1967, protects workers who are at least forty years old from age discrimination in all areas of work.
+The Age Discrimination in Employment Act (ADEA), effective since 1967, protects workers aged 40 and older from workplace age discrimination.
 This federal law prohibits age discrimination in all aspects of employment, including hiring, compensation, and job assignments.

 The Equal Employment Opportunity Commission (EEOC) enforces the ADEA, investigating discrimination claims and providing mediation to resolve disputes.
 While federal law sets a baseline, some state laws offer even stricter protections against age-based discrimination.